gdsports/buttons4/README.md

 ![Four button USB MIDI controller](./images/buttons4.jpg)

 Sometimes a piece of gear really needs a few MIDI control buttons strategically located.
-Now you can stick them on.
+Now you can stick them on where needed.

 ## Hardware